Using Evidence in the Targeted Earlier Intervention Program

 There are many different types of research evidence you can use in your work.

-The most reliable types of research evidence are:
+The most reliable (well tested) types of research evidence are:

 - meta-analyses - combine the results of many studies of the same program into a single evaluation

 - randomised-controlled trials (RCTs) – compare people receiving a service (treatment group) to people who do not receive a service (control group) to see if there is a significant difference in their outcomes.
 RCTs randomly assign participants to a treatment group or control group.
-This means they have greater control over factors that might influence a person’s outcomes.
+This means they can better control for factors that might influence a person’s outcomes.
 This is the best way to understand the impact of a program.

 Current limitations of research evidence

 Unfortunately, this high-quality evidence is not always available for the activities our services provide.
-As such, we encourage you to use other types of evidence, such as pre- and post-test studies and qualitative studies.
+If you cannot find high-quality evidence, we encourage you to use other types of evidence, such as pre- and post-test studies and qualitative studies.
 However, it’s important to acknowledge the limitations of the research evidence you find.

 - Pre- and post-test studies collect data from participants before and after a service to monitor changes.

-- These studies can help us to begin to understand the impacts of our services when there are no RCTs.
+- These studies can help us understand changes in client outcomes when there are no RCTs or quasi-experimental studies.

 - Changes may be due to other changes in the client’s life, natural changes in learning or development, or changes in the larger service system.